 - While traveling, you should use a toothbrush case or bristle cover to protect your toothbrush from touching other objects and to protect the bristles from becoming flattened or squashed – making them ineffective for properly cleaning your teeth.

-At Family & Cosmetic Dental Care in Suwanee, we want all of our patients’ mouths to be kept as clean as possible.
+At Hello Family Dental in Suwanee, we want all of our patients’ mouths to be kept as clean as possible.
 Simple steps for proper toothbrush care can make a big difference.
 And if you are in need of a new toothbrush, don’t forget to make a dental cleaning appointment – we will have a new toothbrush ready for you!